 The Gunny Sack

 This recipe is a combination of two of my favorites: spaghetti squash and fettuccine alfredo.
-The recipe is for an easy, quick alfredo sauce made in a skillet and gently stirred with the rest of the ingredients.
+The recipe relies on a easy, quick alfredo sauce made in a skillet and gently stirred with the rest of the ingredients.

 Delicious lemon-garlic sauce drizzled over a bed of spaghetti squash for a quick and yummy dinner.